Strait of Hormuz

 Trading Context

 Why Hormuz matters more than other chokepoints: Unlike Panama or Suez, there is no bypass route for Persian Gulf oil.
-If Hormuz closes, Saudi Arabia, UAE, Iraq, and Kuwait lose their primary export pathway.
-The Strait carries approximately 17–18 million barrels per day.
+If Hormuz closes, Saudi Arabia, UAE, Iraq, and Kuwait lose their primary export pathway — roughly 17–18 million barrels per day with nowhere to go.

-Floating storage signal: When tankers anchor in the strait or nearby anchorages rather than transiting, it typically signals either a demand shock (buyers deferring delivery) or sanctions-related holding patterns.
-An anchored ratio above 25% is a watch signal; above 40% is elevated.
+Fujairah floating storage: Fujairah sits at the eastern mouth of the strait on the Gulf of Oman side.
+When tankers anchor here rather than transiting, it signals either a demand shock (buyers deferring delivery) or sanctions-related holding.
+An anchored ratio above 40% is elevated.

-How to trade a Hormuz disruption: Long Brent (BZ) and tanker stocks (FRO, INSW) are the primary plays.
+How to trade a Hormuz disruption: Long Brent (BZ) and tanker stocks (FRO, INSW, DHT) are the primary plays.
 LNG-exposed names (GLNG, FLEX) benefit from Qatar LNG disruption.
 The reaction is typically fast — futures move within hours of credible threat news.

-AI-generated analysis · Not financial advice · Legal disclosures
+AI-generated analysis · Brent-WTI spread and EIA data are live market signals · Not financial advice · Legal